richardhaslam/frackit/paper.md

-The geometric data produced by ``Frackit`` contains the complete fragmentation of all geometric entities involved, i.e. the intersection geometries between all entities, and if desired with the domain, are computed.
-Thus, this information can directly be used in the context of discrete fracture-matrix (dfm) simulations in a conforming way as described above.
+The geometric data produced by ``Frackit`` contains the complete fragmentation of all geometric entities involved, i.e. the intersection geometries between all entities are computed.
+Thus, this information can be directly used in the context of discrete fracture-matrix (dfm) simulations in a conforming way as described above.
 For instance, the open-source simulator [DuMuX][3] [@Dumux; @koch2019dumux31] contains a module for conforming dfm simulations of single- and multi-phase flow through fractured porous media, which has been used in several works [@glaeser2017, @glaeser2019; @andrianov2019;].
 It  supports the [Gmsh][2] file format (.msh), and thus, ``Frackit`` can be used in